Spring

 $$T=2\pi\sqrt{\frac{m}{I}}$$

-If the stiffness is high, the spring may try to oscillate faster than the timestep.
+If the stiffness coefficient is high, the spring may try to oscillate faster than the timestep.
 This causes the spring to become unstable.
 The maximum stiffness for stable oscillations can be calculated as follows:

 $$k_{max}=\frac{m}{dt^2}$$